Jubatian/rrpge-spec/README.rst

 DOS in 16 bits, gradually pushing Commodore's Amiga behind.
 By design RRPGE is closer to an Amiga than an IBM PC with it's extensive graphics system (the IBM PC mostly only had VGA with very little acceleration used), however it has a 16 bit CPU.
-Access to larger amounts of RAM than directly adressable by this processor is provided through an unique streaming interface, mostly resembling to a concept utilized by a rare type of REU for the Commodore 64.
+Access to larger amounts of RAM than directly addressable by this processor is provided through an unique streaming interface, mostly resembling to a concept utilized by a rare type of REU for the Commodore 64.